 Define the Job: Seating First, Then Sleep

-Start by ranking what the sofa must do on most days.
-If the room is mainly for reading, working, or TV, buy for sitting comfort and proportions, then store a topper for the occasional overnight.
-If adults sleep on it monthly (or anyone has back pain), avoid ultra-soft surfaces; research on sleep surfaces often finds medium firmness supportive for sleep quality and spinal alignment.
+Start by deciding what the sofa will do most of the time.
+If the room is mainly for reading, working, or TV, buy for sitting comfort and proportions first, then keep a topper stored away for occasional overnight use.
+If adults sleep on it every month—or anyone with back pain will use it—skip ultra-soft options.
+Medium-firm support is usually the safer choice for guest sleep.

 Make It Fit: Room, Doorways, and Open-Bed Clearance

-Measure the “path of entry” before you shop: the narrowest doorway, hallway turns, and stairwells.
-Buying guides repeatedly call out measuring access and the fully opened footprint, because a sleeper that fits the room can still fail at delivery.
+Measure the full path of entry before you shop: the narrowest doorway, hallway turns, stairwells, and any tight corners.
+A sleeper can fit the room on paper and still fail at delivery.

-In the room, tape two rectangles on the floor: sofa mode and bed mode.
-Confirm the bed can open without blocking the door and that guests can move around it without feeling boxed in.
+Then tape out two rectangles on the floor: one for sofa mode and one for bed mode.
+Make sure the bed can open without blocking the door and that guests can still move around it without feeling trapped, especially in a small room.

 Choose the Convertible Style and Mattress